 Head directly to the baggage carousel when you get off your flight to minimize the potential time for your bag to be stolen.
 Many airlines scan bags when they're loaded into the baggage claim area and keep records, especially at larger airports.
 If your bag goes missing after you've left the baggage claim area, your claim is no longer with the airline, but with the police.
 Your homeowner's insurance may cover a stolen suitcase; if it doesn't, consider purchasing travel insurance.

 Once you've gotten your bags off the carousel, immediately check them for damage or other signs of tampering or mishandling.
-Report any damage before leaving the airport; airline customer service will often want to inspect the bag.
+Report any damage before leaving the airport; airline customer service agents will often want to inspect the bag.
 Keep in mind that most airlines won't cover minor wear and tear.

 You will most likely need to produce a receipt for any repairs, or be required to use airline-sanctioned luggage repair vendors.
 Ask the baggage claim attendant for specific information.
-You don't want to find out that you have paid for a repair that it isn't covered.
+You don't want to find out that you have paid for a repair that isn't covered.

 How to Prevent Lost Luggage